Marin Software Incorporated (MRIN): History, Ownership, Mission, How It Works & Makes Money

 Official mission statement

-The stated mission is clear: To give advertisers the power to drive higher efficiency and transparency in their paid marketing programs.
-This underpins their product development and market positioning.
+• To give advertisers the power to drive higher efficiency, effectiveness, and transparency in their paid marketing programs that run on the world's largest publishers.

 Vision statement